 In 1986 the agency established a larger confidential shelter facility and nonresidential offices to meet the demands and needs of an ever-growing community.
 Services and safety were enhanced with the purchase of the Christian Community Church building in the Marble Falls region.
 HLFCC also began operating a small thrift store to meet the needs of survivors served, the community at large and to build revenue to expand program services.

 Approximately 10 years later, it was apparent that a still larger facility would be needed in response to increase demand for services within the four county service region.
 A capital campaign was conducted and a 9700 square foot facility was built in 2000 and remains the current confidential emergency shelter and nonresidential services site utilized by the agency.
 This facility offers 37 beds in eight bedrooms, each with a personal bathroom.
 The old shelter building was remodeled and now houses the Good Neighbor Thrift Shop.
 Proceeds from this thrift shop are used directly to assist families served by the Center.
 Outreach services also continue to be offered at donated outreach offices located in the municipalities of Johnson City, Blanco, Llano, Burnet, Lampasas, Kingsland and Marble Falls.

-Since becoming an incorporated nonprofit in 1982, the Center has evolved into a community leader in the Texas Hill Country.
-The Center years of service offering victims of domestic and sexual violence safety, shelter, and advocacy has only been possible by the enduring commitment of the Center’s clients, staff members, volunteers, donors, and community partners.
+Since becoming an incorporated nonprofit in 1982, HLFCC has evolved into a community leader in the Texas Hill Country.
+The Center has years of service offering victims of domestic and sexual violence safety, shelter, and advocacy has only been possible by the enduring commitment of the Center’s clients, staff members, volunteers, donors, and community partners.